ttwardz/bum-notes-blog/_posts/2025-09-07-live-sports.md

   <tr>
     <td>Sling</td>
     <td>$46</td>
-    <td>Ostensibly for Premier League; now mostly for Law & Order SVU and Baywatch</td>
+    <td>Previously for Premier League; now mostly for Law & Order SVU and Baywatch.
+And the NBA on TNT guys although didn't that get cancelled or sold now?
+Ugh.</td>
   </tr>
 </table>
 <br>

-With these subscriptions, there are a few options to add or bundle RedZone:
+With this lineup, there are a few options to add or bundle RedZone:
-- Subscribe to NFL+ Premium for $15 a month
+- Subscribe to NFL+ Premium on its own for $15 a month
-- Upgrade ESPN+ to ESPN Unlimited with the NFL+ add-on for $45 a month
+- Upgrade ESPN+ to ESPN Unlimited with the NFL+ Premium add-on for $45 a month
 - Add the Sports Extra package to Sling for a total of $57 a month

 At this point, I’m paying for Disney+ and ESPN+.
-Can I bundle those into the giant conglomerate DISNEY® subscription that unnecessarily includes some flavor of Hulu?[^hulu]
+Can't I bundle those into the giant conglomerate DISNEY® subscription that unnecessarily includes some flavor of Hulu?[^hulu]

-As an aside, TV websites are *terrible*.
+As an aside, streaming TV websites are mostly *terrible*.
 So bad.
 Have you tried logging in to a streaming service and managing account settings on your phone?
 Torture.
 I had to break out the grown-up computer.

-## I Would Rather a Horrifying Apparition Crawled Out of the Screen at Me Right Now
+## I Would Rather a Horrifying Apparition Crawled Out of the Screen and Attacked Me Right Now

 I start loading various Disney and ESPN pages, trying to find the bundle I’m looking for.